-Investment in TerreStar
+Master Investment Agreement with TerreStar

-On February 7, 2008, we completed several transactions under a Master Investment Agreement, dated as of February 5, 2008 between us, and TerreStar Corporation and TerreStar Networks.
-Under the Master Investment Agreement, we acquired \$50 million in aggregate principal amount of TerreStar Networks' $6^{1/2}$ % Senior Exchangeable Paid-in-Kind Notes due June 15, 2014 ("Exchangeable Notes").
-In addition, we acquired \$50 million aggregate principal amount of TerreStar Networks' 15% Senior Secured Paid-in-Kind Notes due February 15, 2014, which is included in "Marketable investment securities" on our Condensed Consolidated Balance Sheets.
+On February 7, 2008, we completed several transactions under a Master Investment Agreement, dated as of February 5, 2008 between us, TerreStar Corporation ("TerreStar") and TerreStar Networks, Inc. ("TerreStar Networks").
+Under the Master Investment Agreement, we acquired \$50 million in aggregate principal amount of TerreStar Networks' 61⁄2% Senior Exchangeable Paid-in-Kind Notes due June 15, 2014 ("Exchangeable Notes").
+In addition, we acquired \$50 million aggregate principal amount of TerreStar Networks' 15% Senior Secured Paid-in-Kind Notes due February 15, 2014 ("15% PIK Notes").

-The Exchangeable Notes are guaranteed by TerreStar License Inc. and TerreStar National Services, Inc. and will mature on June 15, 2014.
-The Exchangeable Notes are exchangeable for shares of TerreStar Corporation common stock based on a price of \$5.57 per share following effectiveness of TerreStar Corporation stockholder approval.
-TerreStar Networks may be obligated to repurchase all or a part of the Exchangeable Notes under certain circumstances, including upon a change of control of TerreStar Networks or if stockholder approval of the issuance of TerreStar Corporation common stock is not effective by July 23, 2008.
-The Exchangeable Notes will bear interest at 6.5% per annum, with such interest being payable in additional Exchangeable Notes through March 2011.
-Additional cash interest may be payable in the event that certain milestones leading to the effectiveness of the stockholder approval are not met.
-We account for the Exchangeable Notes at fair value with the changes in fair value reported in our Condensed Consolidated Statements of Operations.
+The Exchangeable Notes are guaranteed by TerreStar License Inc. and TerreStar National Services, Inc. and matures on June 15, 2014.
+The Exchangeable Notes are exchangeable for shares of TerreStar common stock based on a conversion price of \$5.57 per share.
+TerreStar Networks may be obligated to repurchase all or a part of the Exchangeable Notes under certain circumstances, including upon a change of control of TerreStar Networks.
+The Exchangeable Notes bear interest at 6.5% per annum, with such interest being payable in additional Exchangeable Notes through March 2011 and cash thereafter.
+Additional cash interest may be payable in the event that certain milestones are not satisfied.

-We also entered into a Purchase Money Credit Agreement with TerreStar and Harbinger Capital Partners Master Fund I, Ltd. and Harbinger Capital Partners Special Situations Fund LP (collectively, "Harbinger"), in which we and Harbinger have each committed to provide up to \$50 million in secured financing, the proceeds of which may be advanced to TerreStar Networks from time to time as required for TerreStar Networks to make required payments in connection with a communications satellite to be constructed and launched for TerreStar Networks.
-Pursuant to a Security Agreement, dated as of February 5, 2008, from TerreStar Networks in favor of US Bank National

-Association, as Collateral Agent, TerreStar Networks granted a security interest to the Collateral Agent in certain of TerreStar Networks' assets to be financed by the proceeds of the loan, including, among other things, the communications satellite and related raw materials, work-in-progress, and finished goods.
-As of March 31, 2008, we had advanced approximately \$7 million to TerreStar under the terms of this agreement which are included in "Non-marketable Investment Securities" on our Condensed Consolidated Balance Sheets, accounted for at cost.
-An additional \$10 million was advanced to TerreStar subsequent to March 31, 2008.
+We also entered into a Purchase Money Credit Agreement with TerreStar Networks and Harbinger Capital Partners Master Fund I, Ltd. and Harbinger Capital Partners Special Situations Fund LP (collectively, "Harbinger"), in which we and Harbinger each committed to provide up to \$50 million in secured financing, the proceeds of which may be advanced to TerreStar Networks from time to time as required for TerreStar Networks to make required payments in connection with a communications satellite to be constructed and launched for TerreStar Networks.
+Pursuant to a Security Agreement, dated as of February 5, 2008, from TerreStar Networks in favor of US Bank National Association, as Collateral Agent, TerreStar Networks granted a security interest to the Collateral Agent in certain of TerreStar Networks' assets to be financed by the proceeds of the loan, including, among other things, the communications satellite and related raw materials, work-in-progress, and finished goods.
+As of June 30, 2008, we had advanced approximately \$17 million to TerreStar Networks under the terms of this agreement.